MicrosoftDocs/win32/desktop-src/WinSock/name-space-provider-architecture-in-the-spi-2.md

 ---
-Description: 'Programmatic interfaces used to query the various types of namespaces and to register information within a namespace, if supported, differ widely.' ms.assetid: '6a037e8d-49f3-4286-929a-8bb64ea0960f'
+Description: Programmatic interfaces used to query the various types of namespaces and to register information within a namespace, if supported, differ widely. ms.assetid: 6a037e8d-49f3-4286-929a-8bb64ea0960f
-title: Namespace Provider Architecture in the SPI
+title: Namespace Provider Architecture in the SPI ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Namespace Provider Architecture in the SPI